-The aim of this article is to share my experience and provide all the practical information that you may need to enjoy an unforgettable trip along the Transsiberian or Trans Mongolian railway.
+The purpose of this article is to share my experience and offer all of the practical information necessary for you to enjoy an unforgettable trip on the Trans-Siberian railway.

-- Where to buy the tickets for the Transsiberian?
+- Where to buy the tickets for the Trans-Siberian Railway

 - Which route should you choose?